Land Recording Guide

 - A nonresident individual, estate, or trust

-form and instructions are available on the County
+Forms and instructions are available on the NYS Department of Taxation and Finance website: www.tax.ny.gov/forms

 - Incorrect Fees